agustinacassi/agustinacassi/README.md

 ### About me

-I deliver solutions using JavaScript, Node.js, Express, React, PSQL, Firebase, HTML and CSS.
-Currently enhancing my skills in Web3 Development Ecosystem as  scholarship in Platzi Ethereum Developer Program.
+As a Full Stack Web2 Developer, I deliver solutions using JavaScript, Node.js, Express, React, PSQL, Firebase, HTML and CSS.

+As a Full Stack Web3 Developer, I use Solidity, Web3.js, Ethers.js, Chainlink and Open Zeppelin.

-I consider that technology is the right path to improve people’s lives, that’s the reason why I decided to change my professional career.
+I consider that technology is the right path to improve people’s lives, that’s the reason why I decided to change my professional career, going from Lawyer to Developer.
 I'm pasionate about Web 3.0 and Blockchain Technology.
 I believe in the potential of this technology and the ecosistem to change social paradigms and design efficient solutions pushing society and Internet usability to a whole new level.

 I have everything to enhance a project: passion for innovation, ideals, energy and an inexhaustible curiosity that I feed every day learning new things in many online platforms.
 Having a method to accomplish all purposes is what defines me: I thruly believe in the value of designing a plan to achieve every goal.
 That's why I am Notion enthusiast.
 From time to time I create content in my Medium Blog.